sanaya7/mini-projects/README.md

 # CSE 11 Fall 2022 PA7 - Critter and Inheritance
-**Due date: Thursday, Nov 17 @11:59PM PDT**

-There is an [FAQ post](https://piazza.com/class/l871flmwsqy8i/post/938) on Piazza.
-Please read that post first if you have any questions.

-**Download the starter code from GitHub by clicking: Code $\rightarrow$ Download ZIP**

-## Provided Files:
-The following files are provided:

 * `Critter.java`: prototype of a critter object, contains a class of Critter and enums Direction and Attack.
 * `Starfish.java`: Patrick Star, he lives in Bikini Bottom.